xrander/Slu_experiment/Readme.md

 ```

 ![](Readme_files/figure-markdown_github/unnamed-chunk-48-1.png) \##
-VOlume and CAI at the different blocks for the different treatments \###
+Volume and CAI at the different blocks for the different treatments \###
 Volume

 ``` r